Bitcoin vs. Bitcoin Cash: What’s the Difference and Which Is Better?

 Bitcoin was created by Satoshi Nakamoto — an anonymous internet user or group working under a pseudonym — in 2009 on the back of the economic recession.
 It was presented as a form of peer-to-peer currency that didn’t rely on centralized banks.

-While fiat currency is subject to spontaneous manipulation by governments, only a finite number of bitcoins will ever be available — 21 million.
+Whereas fiat currency such as the dollar is subject to spontaneous manipulation by governments, only a finite number of bitcoins will ever be available — 21 million.
 Until that maximum is reached, new coins are continually introduced to the market by a process called mining, in which powerful computers perform calculations that confirm the validity of transactions.
 As payment for use of their machines, miners collect fees on confirmed transactions, as well as the newly created bitcoins.

 The Scalability Problem

-Concerns about Bitcoin’s limitations have been around since before the first block was mined.
+Concerns about the Bitcoin network’s limitations have been around since before the first block was mined.
 The very first public response to the original proposal expressed skepticism about its scalability: “The way I understand your proposal, it does not seem to scale to the required size.”

-The reason is that the network is limited in how many blocks of transaction records can be processed in a given time frame because of the size limitations imposed by Bitcoin itself.
-New blocks are produced about every 10 minutes, and they’re limited to 1 megabyte in size.
+The reason is that the network protocol limits in how many blocks of transaction records can be processed in a given time frame.
+New blocks are only produced about every 10 minutes, and they’re limited to 1 megabyte in size.

-As a result, the Bitcoin network has never managed to process more than eight transactions per second — a paltry figure next to the 1,700 TPS handled by a legacy payment network like Visa.
+As a result, the Bitcoin network has never managed to process more than eight transactions per second and typically processes just three to seven, depending on the size, according to Bitcoin Magazine — a paltry figure next to the 1,700 TPS handled by a legacy payment network like Visa.

-In an effort to solve this problem, developers introduced Segregated Witness — an upgrade that was developed in 2015 and is still in the process of being adopted networkwide.
+In an effort to solve this problem, developers introduced Segregated Witness — an upgrade that was developed in 2015 and implemented in 2017 to increase security, speed and scalability.

 SegWit works by separating the digital signature from the transaction info necessary to validate a transaction.
 Doing so reduces the effective transaction size, allowing more transactions to fit within a single block.
 SegWit represents a significant throughput upgrade because the signature often comprises up to 65% of a block.
 Freeing up all that space expands the effective block size from the original 1MB limit to around 4MB.

-When a change to the Bitcoin protocol is proposed, it goes through an approval process by users and developers known as governance.
+When a change to the Bitcoin protocol is proposed, it goes through an approval process by users and developers.
+That process is known as governance.
 In 2017, those participants came to a point of contention as to how they could solve the problem of scalability.

-On the other hand, a large enough number of users supported increasing the block size that they instituted a “hard fork” in the Bitcoin code, which emerged as a new currency altogether in the form of Bitcoin Cash.
+That said, a large enough number of users supported increasing the block size that they instituted a “hard fork” in the Bitcoin code, which, being incompatible with the prior version of the software, emerged as a new currency altogether in the form of bitcoin cash.
 This move also started a new trend of forking the original Bitcoin project in order to create new cryptocurrencies, sometimes called split coins, without starting from scratch.

 Bigger Blocks and Faster Transactions

-Bitcoin Cash came with its own set of rules, including an increase of the maximum block size from 1MB to 32MB.
-This change drastically increased the speed at which transactions were processed, allowing BCH to process up to 200 transactions per second.
+Bitcoin cash came with its own set of rules, including an increase of the maximum block size from 1MB to 32MB.
+This change drastically increased the speed at which transactions were processed, allowing BCH to process an average of 116 transactions per second.

 Additionally, the larger block size made space on blocks much less competitive, which decreased fees dramatically.
-Bitcoin fees average $4.40 per transaction, but they have reached heights of more than $60, according to BitInfoCharts.
-BCH fees, on the other hand, have never been more than $1 and have averaged 1.3 cents.
+Bitcoin fees currently average about $2 per transaction, according to Y Charts, but they have reached heights of more than $60.
+BCH fees, on the other hand, currently average a fraction of a cent.